OctopusDeploy/blog/blog/2021-10/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 In my next post (part 6), we’ll switch gears.
 We’ll move from theory into practice, with the first of three technical posts intended to aid you to develop three important capabilities that will support your transition to a loosely coupled architecture.

 In the first of these three posts we’ll talk about the replacement of shared dev/test instances with the self-service and on-demand provisioning of useable and regulatory compliant dev/test environments.

 After that, we’ll finish this series with two posts that discuss near-zero downtime releases and a safe process for breaking monoliths up into smaller services.

 While each of these capabilities is individually valuable, it’s in the combination of all three that the benefits of each are multiplied.

+We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>